tomtuamnuq/compare-qiskit-ocean/README.md

-I acknowledge the work of Yonghae Lee, Jaewoo Joo & Soojoon Lee under the Creative Commons License: http://creativecommons.org/licenses/by/4.0/
+I acknowledge the work of Yonghae Lee, Jaewoo Joo & Soojoon Lee under the Creative Commons License: http://creativecommons.org/licenses/by/4.0/ I used the paper "Hybrid quantum linear equation algorithm and its experimental test on IBM Quantum Experience" to derive the circuits for HHL Algorithm tests.

 I acknowledge the work of M. Rogers and R. Singleton Jr. in the paper "Floating-Point Calculations on a Quantum Annealer: Division and Matrix Inversion".